Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 Finally, in order to make practical use of the nodal degeneration formula given by Theorem \ref{thm_intro_degeneration}, an efficient way to compute nodal relative Gromov--Witten invariants is needed.
 As already reviewed in \S \ref{section_intro_monodromy}, nodal Gromov--Witten invariants can be reduced to ordinary Gromov--Witten invariants using the splitting axiom.
 We prove a similar result for nodal relative Gromov--Witten invariants.

-\begin{theorem}[=Theorem \ref{thm_splitting}] Let $Y$ be a smooth projective variety over $\C$ and $D$ a smooth divisor in $Y$.
-Then, the nodal relative Gromov--Witten invariants of $(Y,D)$ can be effectively reconstructed from the Gromov--Witten invariants of $Y$, the Gromov--Witten invariants of $D$, and the restriction map $H^\star(Y) \rightarrow H^\star(D)$. \end{theorem}

-The proof of Theorem \ref{thm_intro_splitting} is given in \S \ref{section_splitting}.
+\begin{citedthm} Let $Y$ be a smooth projective variety over $\C$ and $D\subset Y$ a smooth divisor.
+Then, the nodal relative Gromov--Witten invariants of $(Y,D)$ can be effectively reconstructed from the Gromov--Witten invariants of $Y$, the Gromov--Witten invariants of $D$, and the restriction map $H^\star(Y) \rightarrow H^\star(D)$. \end{citedthm} The proof of Theorem \ref{thm_intro_splitting} is given in \S \ref{section_splitting}.
 Unlike what happens in the absolute case, splitting a node is not simply equivalent to the insertion of the class of diagonal.
 Indeed, in the relative case, there is a correction term coming from the possibility for the node to fall into the divisor $D$ and then forcing the target to expand.
 The correction term is expressed in terms of rubber Gromov--Witten invariants of the $\PP^1$-bundle $\PP(N_{D|Y} \oplus \cO_D)$.
-In other words, we obtain a splitting formula expressing nodal relative Gromov--Witten invariants of $(Y,D)$ in terms of relative Gromov--Witten invariants of $(Y,D)$ and rubber invariants of $\PP(N_{D|Y} \oplus \cO_D)$ (Theorem \ref{thm_splitting_3}).
-Finally, by \cite{MP}, the relative Gromov--Witten invariants of $(Y,D)$ and the rubber Gromov--Witten invariants of $\PP(N_{D|Y} \oplus \cO_D)$ can be effectively reconstructed from the Gromov--Witten theory of $Y$ and the Gromov--Witten theory of $D$.
+In other words, we obtain a splitting formula expressing nodal relative Gromov--Witten invariants of $(Y,D)$ in terms of relative Gromov--Witten invariants of $(Y,D)$ and rubber Gromov-Witten invariants of $\PP(N_{D|Y} \oplus \cO_D)$, see Theorem \ref{thm_splitting_3}.
+Finally, by \cite{MP}, the relative Gromov--Witten invariants of $(Y,D)$ and the rubber invariants of $\PP(N_{D|Y} \oplus \cO_D)$ can be effectively reconstructed from the Gromov--Witten theory of $Y$ and the Gromov--Witten theory of $D$.